-Daily duties include, but are not limited to: caring for animals in quarantine and hospital areas, shadowing and assisting our veterinary team on a daily basis, performing daily health check rounds of resident animals, providing treatment to any current inpatients and outpatients, assisting in maintaining patient records, inventory management and clinic organization, and assisting with any emergency cases and surgeries.
+Daily duties include, but are not limited to: caring for animals in quarantine and hospital areas, shadowing and assisting our vet team on a daily basis, performing daily health check rounds of over 400 animals consisting of over 70 different species, providing treatment to any current inpatients and outpatients and assisting our resident veterinarians with any emergency cases and surgeries.

 We do not keep to a specific schedule for our Wildlife Hospital, as the required daily tasks change depending on the animals in our care.
-Volunteers usually work from 8:00am to 5:00pm.
-We ask all Wildlife Hospital volunteers to be flexible and understand that if there is an emergency, changes in these times occur.
-We will always put the care of the animals first.
+Volunteers usually work from 8:00am to 5:00pm, we ask all Wildlife Hospital volunteers to be flexible and understand that if there is an emergency, changes in these times can be made, as we will always put the care of our animals first.
 Be prepared to be kept on your toes as no day is the same for our Vet team!
 At any time, we could receive a large confiscation of wildlife, receive donated wildlife at our gates or have an animal which needs critical veterinary attention in our center.
+We also encourage individuals to get stuck into their own research project at the center, feel free to suggest any ideas you may have with our team!

-Our veterinary team will always put the safety of our volunteers first.
-You must always follow the instructions of our veterinary team and never act on your own without permission.
-If you witness an injury or other incident when a member of staff is not with you, always inform our veterinary team before attempting to handle or treat an animal.
+Our vet team will always put the safety of our volunteers first.
+You must always follow the instructions of our vet team and NEVER act on your own without permission.
+If you witness an injury or other incident when a member of staff is not with you, always inform our Vet team before attempting to handle or treat an animal.